jlorieau/mollib/docs/cli/pa.rst

     mulitple alignment data sets from multiple alignment media.
 Sets can be selected from their alignment tensor value (ex: 500, 501, etc) or from their position within the data file, starting with 0. (ex: 0 for the first dataset, 1, for the second dataset and so on.)
+By default, the first dataset is used.

 ``--project-methyls``
     (Optional) Use the C-C bond RDC values for the methyl ¹H-¹³C RDCs.
 This